 At that time, I thought I couldn't jump even 160 cm if there was no bar(or goal).
 Then I realized the importance of the bar(or goal) to maximize my abilities.
 And also, I thought that I could not maximize my abilities without rivals.
 Since then, I am always trying to set clear goals and work with good rivals.

 5) My extra life

 When I entered high school, I studied very hard for the university entrance exam and got the best grade in the class, so I became an honor student again.
-However, when I was 18 years old (3rd-year high school student), the student movement became fierce and I couldn't take classes due to the blockade of barricades.
+However, when I was 18 years old (3rd-year high school student) in 1969, the student movement became fierce and I couldn't take classes due to the blockade of barricades.